itkhanz/Appium-Mobile-App-Testing/Appium-qavbox/README.md

 * The code has been extended to use the custom developed `DriverManager` and `AppFactory` with custom properties files and constants and utils.
 * Gestures are placed into separate utility class.
+* Original code base has been refactored and extended to improve framework structure.
+This enables the code repo to be cloned and reused for multiple frameworks since all the custom settings can be easily configured from properties file.
 * [Gestures Using Appium](https://www.youtube.com/playlist?list=PLPO0LFyCaSo2X4NLeZsIwnRcq32asQiI9)
 * [Appium Gestures Plugin](https://www.youtube.com/watch?v=12Qx-jl34GI&list=PLPO0LFyCaSo1DKak8ZhEJ3NXrj2shNM0N)
 * [Appium Tutorial Series](https://www.youtube.com/playlist?list=PLPO0LFyCaSo1DKak8ZhEJ3NXrj2shNM0N)